 Other crimes such as theft, criminal damage, arson and anti-social behaviour can also affect heritage assets.

-For more information about how to report heritage crime and measures to reduce the amount of crime that damages or interferes with enjoyment of our historic environment, visit the Historic England website.
+Visit the Historic England websitefor more information about how to report heritage crime and measures to reduce the amount of crime that damages or interferes with enjoyment of our historic environment.